 UPDATE: Vatican-Ordered Investigation Targets Bishop Strickland of Tyler, Texas

-The Vatican’s Dicastery of Bishops has completed a formal investigation of Bishop Joseph Strickland and the Diocese of Tyler, Texas, according to multiple media reports and confirmed by EWTN News.
+The Vatican’s Dicastery for Bishops has completed a formal investigation of Bishop Joseph Strickland and the Diocese of Tyler, Texas, according to multiple media reports and confirmed by EWTN News.

-The inquiry, known as an apostolic visitation, marks a rare though not unprecedented intervention by Rome into a U.S. diocese and points to possible disciplinary action against Strickland, a widely popular though polarizing Texas firebrand viewed as a culture war champion by many U.S. conservatives for his staunch defense of the unborn, marriage, the traditional Latin liturgy and Catholic orthodoxy.
+The inquiry, known as an apostolic visitation, marks a rare though not unprecedented intervention by Rome into a U.S. diocese and points to possible disciplinary action against Bishop Strickland, a widely popular though polarizing Texas firebrand viewed as a culture-war champion by many U.S. conservatives for his staunch defense of the unborn, marriage, the traditional Latin liturgy and Catholic orthodoxy.

-The leader of the eastern Texas diocese since 2012, Strickland, 64, has faced criticism for what some see as intemperate social media posts unbecoming of a prominent U.S. prelate, including a May 12 tweet that suggested Pope Francis was “undermining the Deposit of Faith.”
+The leader of the eastern Texas diocese since 2012, Bishop Strickland, 64, has faced criticism for what some see as intemperate social-media posts unbecoming of a prominent U.S. prelate, including a May 12 tweet that suggested Pope Francis was “undermining the Deposit of Faith.”

 Though he was hailed for his leadership in some circles for joining the protest of the Dodgers, others saw the involvement of a bishop from another diocese as a breach of ecclesiastical protocol.
 The Archdiocese of Los Angeles, which condemned the Dodgers’ actions, emphasized in a statement that it had not given “backing or approval” for the rally.